syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 </tr>
 </table>

-N> When there is a mismatch of Xamarin NuGet packages between your sample and SfDataGrid assemblies, an error `Could not load type 'Xamarin.Forms.ElementTemplate'` will occur.
-Please refer this [ReadMe](http://files2.syncfusion.com/Installs/v15.1.0.33/ReadMe/Xamarin_Forms.html) to know the software requirements of Syncfusion controls.
+N> When there is a mismatch of Xamarin NuGet packages between your sample and SfDataGrid assemblies, an error `Could not load type Xamarin.Forms.ElementTemplate` will occur.
+Please refer the `ReadMe` to know the software requirements of Syncfusion controls.

-N> When there is a mismatch between Syncfusion NuGet packages among your projects, `System.IO.FileLoadException` will occurs.
+N> When there is a mismatch between Syncfusion NuGet packages among your projects, `System.IO.FileLoadException` will occur.
 To overcome this exception, install the same version of SfDataGrid assemblies in all your projects.

 ## Launching the SfDataGrid on each platform